Frequently Asked Questions

 How much does it cost to get the MS (or PhD)?

 Tuition and other fees for the Academic MS and PhD program are set by Stanford University.
 The most up-to-date listing is on the Stanford Registrar's website.
-Fees for the distance education (HCP) MS program are a little higher and are set by the Stanford Center for Professional Development.
+Fees for the distance education (HCP) MS program are set by the Stanford Center for Professional Development, and you should check their website for details.

 What financial aid does BMI provide?